robotools/robofab/Documentation/source/docs_objects/pens.rst

 Abstraction
 -----------

 Using the pen as an intermediate, the code that just wants to draw a glyph doesn't have to know the internal functions of the glyph, and in turn, the glyph doesn't have to learn anything about specific drawing environments.
-Different kinds of glyph object (for instance the :py:class:`objectsFL.RGlyph` and the :py:class:`objectsRF.RGlyph`) work very different on the inside.
+Different kinds of glyph object (for instance the ``objectsFL.RGlyph`` and the ``objectsRF.RGlyph``) work very different on the inside.
 One stores data in FontLab, the other stores the coordinates itself and writes to GLIF.
-But both :py:class:`RGlyph` objects have a draw method which follows the same abstract drawing procedures.
-So the code that uses the :py:class:`RGlyph.draw(pen)` is not aware of the difference between the two kinds of glyphs.
+But both ``RGlyph`` objects have a draw method which follows the same abstract drawing procedures.
+So the code that uses the ``RGlyph.draw(pen)`` is not aware of the difference between the two kinds of glyphs.

 ^^^^^^^^^
 Why pens?